tburandt01/Burandt_Portfolio/FinalProject_PartII.md

 5. Clearer/more actionable "next steps" supported by data.

 ## **Revised Wireframes**
-The following are the revisions on the existing visualizations based on interviewee feedback above:
+The following are the revisions on the existing visualizations based on interviewee feedback above.
+The biggest change was creating the maps in GIS for more clarity compared to Tableau in order to further the point about legislation:
 ![Visualization 1](/Deaths1.png)

 ![Visualization 2](/Map1.png)